Authored by the expert who managed and guided the team behind the Vietnam Property Pack

 Which property types are increasing faster in value in Hai Phong as of 2026?

-As of early 2026, the ranking of property types by value appreciation in Hai Phong is: shophouses and townhouses in master-planned areas (fastest), followed by villas, then detached houses in established central districts, and finally apartments and condos (slowest).
+As of early 2026, the property types appreciating fastest in Hai Phong rank roughly as follows: shophouses and townhouses in master-planned areas at the top, then villas, then detached houses in established central districts, and finally apartments and condos at the lower end of the growth range.

 Finally, if you're interested in a specific property type, you will find our latest analyses here: